SShivanjali/chronosnap/README.md

 > }
 > ```
 >
-> Otherwise, your extension may use someone else’s API quota.
+> Otherwise, the extension may use someone else’s API quota.

 ### How to Download This Repo